Vinoo Varghese

 Vinoo Varghese is an American lawyer who has defended high-profile clients in New York State and federal courts around the country.
 He provides legal commentary in print and on television.
 He has appeared on programs such as Hardball with Chris Matthews, The Ingraham Angle, Tucker Carlson Tonight, The Situation Room with Wolf Blitzer, and CBS This Morning.
-A former prosecutor himself, Varghese is an outspoken critic of the nearly unlimited power of prosecutors.
+A former prosecutor, Varghese is an outspoken critic of the nearly unlimited power of prosecutors.
 On March 21, 2020, the New York Daily News published an op-ed that Varghese wrote blasting Governor Andrew Cuomo's decision not to include criminal defense lawyers as "essential" in Cuomo's COVID-19 shutdown order.
 The next day, criminal defense lawyers were deemed "essential."
 On May 29, 2020, Varghese wrote an op-ed about the Manhattan DA engaging in selective prosecution by prosecuting Yasmin Seweid in 2016 for a false criminal report, but not Amy Cooper in the Central Park “Karen” incident.
 Two weeks after the publication of this op-ed, then District Attorney Cy Vance, ordered her arrest.

 Academics

 Varghese graduated from Chaminade High School.
-He earned his B.A. in Philosophy from New York University (NYU).
+He earned his B.A. in philosophy from New York University (NYU).
 Three years after graduating from NYU, he enrolled at Brooklyn Law School, where he earned his Juris Doctor (J.D.).